microsoft/powerbi-jupyter/DOCUMENTATION.md

 - `dataset_id` _string_ - Optional.
   Create report based on the dataset configured on Power BI workspace.
-  To be provided if user wants to create a report.
+  Must be provided to create a new report from an existing dataset if report_id is not provided.

 **Returns**: